 Is there any sign of a smoker owning the car?
 Look in the ashtray for any burn marks and have a smell of the roof lining.
 If it reeks of cigarettes then you know that at some point in its life it's had a smoker in it.
-Another dead giveaway is if the lining has changed color slightly towards the front of the car.
+Another dead giveaway is if the lining has changed color slightly towards the front of the car where the sunroof/interior light controls are located.